- Published on

 Type guards are like your safety net, ensuring you don't fall flat when working with unions:

-acts as a type guard, helping TypeScript narrow down
+In this example, typeof acts as a type guard, helping TypeScript narrow down

 the union type based on runtime checks.
 This way, TypeScript can figure out the